uw-labs/blog/_posts/2021-06-29-kube-semaphore-intro.md

 The mirroring controller will create local Services in the cluster and will update the list of endpoints with the IP addresses of Pods from the remote cluster.
-We benefit here by using a Kubernetes ClusterIP Service (implementation on the host via iptables or IPVS) but we will be effectively targeting remote workloads when sending traffic towards a mirrored service.
+The end result is simply a Kubernetes Service of type ClusterIP.

-A deployment example can be found [here](https://github.com/utilitywarehouse/semaphore-service-mirror/tree/master/deploy/example)
+Controller deployment example can be found [here](https://github.com/utilitywarehouse/semaphore-service-mirror/tree/master/deploy/example)

 For example, assuming that we have a Service resource in AWS cluster as: